Divorce in 2025: Procedure Overview and Key Points

 For most states, the same procedures apply whether a spouse alleges these grounds or not.
 In some states, fault-based divorces skip a mandatory cooling-off period applied to many no-fault divorces.
 Additionally, the reasons might give the court a preview of the arguments for alimony or a greater share of the couple’s property.

 The spouses do not need to contest the four issues.
-In an uncontested divorce, the couple agrees on the terms of the divorce and submits their proposal to the court for approval.
+In an uncontested divorce, the couple agrees on the terms of the divorce and submits their proposal to the court for approval, a process that can often be done without a lawyer.
 If the couple disagrees on one or more of the issues, the divorce becomes contested.
 The court handles contested divorce disputes.

 At the end of either type of divorce, the court issues a final decree.
 This order dissolves the marriage.
 It also sets out the custody arrangement, orders child and spousal support and divides the couple’s property.
 Once issued, the former spouses can legally marry someone else.